 Batteries and charging:

 In the last few years, we see more and more flashlights with built-in chargers.
-This is great for the non-flashoholics that don't want or don't need a special 18650 or 21700 Lithium Ion charger.
+This is great for the non-flashoholics that don’t want or don’t need a special 18650 Lithium-Ion charger or a 21700 battery charger.

 The K1 has a USB-C charge port that charges the battery inside the flashlight.
 But you need to unscrew the body from the head in order to use the charger because the charge port is hidden inside the threads.

-This also means that you can't use the light while charging!
-Good to keep in mind.
+This also means that you can’t use the light while charging!
+Important!

 Instead of the older, but more common Micro USB port, Noctigon chose a USB-C. If you ever wanted to get or gift a thrower but were too afraid of buying Lithium-Ion batteries and a charger, this might be something to start off with.
 You don’t need to buy a dedicated Lithium-Ion battery charger just to charge your batteries.
 This will save you money.

 However, I still recommend getting a great 21700 battery charger, especially one that can test capacity, etc.